hancockki/LetsEatCookies/README.md

 - **base_ingredients**, which is a list of BaseIngredient objects
 - **add_ins**, which is a list of AddIns objects

 ## generate_cookies.py
 There are no classes within generate_cookies.py, but it contains the following functions:
-- **buildNewRecipe**, which creates
+- **buildNewRecipe**, which creates new recipies (or "offspring") utilizing a genetic approach.
+Essentially, a random pivot point from each AddIns list list is chosen, and then a new recipe is made that is before pivot for add_ins_recipe_1 and after pivot for add_ins_recipe_2.
+All of the BaseIngredients are added from the given base_ingredients.
+A new Recipe object is returned with the new base ingredients and add ins.
 - **getInspiringSet**, which populates the inspiring set with the dictonary of recipes from the web crawl in driver.py, with the name mapped to the ingredients/quantities.
-It builds and returns a list of BaseIngredient objects from all of the recipes, AddIns Objects from all the recipes and Recipe Objects for each recipe.
+It builds and returns a list of BaseIngredient objects and AddIns Objects from all of the recipes and Recipe Objects for each recipe.

-- **writeToFile**,
+- **writeToFile**, which writes a given recipe to a new text (.txt) file.
+It is given a Recipe object, and utilized the name of the recipe to create a file in the recipies directory.
+In this file, each ingredient/it's corresponding quantity is written on it's own line .

 ## driver.py